AlacrisIO/alacrity/advanced-issues.md

     return random_uint256();
 }

+// Players is a typeclass for a interaction or game with some set of players.
+// Assumed is that at the start of the game, the players should deposit their game stake
+// *plus* a collateral that will cover any court fees in case of misbehavior and dispute.
+// When all players have deposited stake and collateral, the game actually starts and all are committed;
+// until then, anyone can leave, though they may first have to wait for a timeout.
+// (Note that when compiling to a lower-level language, the typeclass is typically translated to
+// an additional parameter that remains implicit in the higher-level language, being filled in
+// by the type system.)
 function atomically_mutualize (data) : Players ==> @for_each 'data => @consensual per_player<'data> {
   @for_each {
     let @verifiable @public commitment = digest(data);